 8. Watch & Learn

 Significant credit-score gains may be measured in months, but fluctuations occur daily.
-And WalletHub is the only website that offers free credit scores updated that often.
+That's why WalletHub offers free credit scores that update every day.
 Seeing how, and if, your credit score changes from day to day will tell you a lot about how the process works and what impact certain actions have on your rating.
 WalletHub’s customized credit analysis will also tell you exactly where you can improve and how to do so.